Dilu9218/kute/README.md

 5. Run and build the Gradle.
 6. If Gradle finishes to build without error run the project by clicking on the play button on the tool bar.
 7. Wait for a few seconds and the app should start on your device(android phone or emulator)
+8. Make sure you are connected to internet.

+## License

+This project is licensed under the terms of the Apache License 2.0.